awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-updatebasicwebserver.md

 Prerequisites

-This walkthrough assumes that you have a working knowledge of Amazon Virtual Private Cloud \(Amazon VPC\), Auto Scaling, Elastic Load Balancing, and AWS CloudFormation\.
+This walkthrough assumes that you have a working knowledge of Amazon Virtual Private Cloud \(Amazon VPC\), Auto Scaling, Elastic Load Balancing, and CloudFormation\.
 For context, each procedure provides some basic information about each resource\.

 Additionally, the walkthrough assumes that you completed the following walkthrough: [Walkthrough: Use AWS CloudFormation Designer to create a basic web server](working-with-templates-cfn-designer-walkthrough-createbasicwebserver.md)\.
 From that walkthrough, you should have a running stack named `BasicWebServerStack`\.